lea1206zhang/Lea-Zhang_MyRoadToDataScience/Project/IBM Attrition Analysis/IBM HR Analytics.md

 # Abstract:
 ---------
-Through the use of data science analysis techniques we where able to form a picture of what factors are important in determining employee attrition.
+Through the use of data science analysis techniques we were able to form a picture of what factors are important in determining employee attrition.
 Using these results IBM HR will better understand what employees find important for job satisfaction.
 We provide a recommendation on how to implement a targeted plan to retain more employees at risk of leaving.
 These results